For Cable Television, High-Speed Internet, and Phone Services

 We make every reasonable effort to protect subscriber privacy as described in this notice.
 Nevertheless, we may be required by law to disclose personally identifiable information or individually identifiable CPNI about a subscriber.
 These disclosures may be made with or without the subscriber's consent, and with or without notice, in compliance with the terms of valid legal process such as a subpoena, court order, or search warrant.

-For subscribers to our cable television service, the Cable Act requires Comcast as a cable operator to disclose personally identifiable information to a third-party or governmental entity in response to a court order.
-If the court order is sought by a non-governmental entity, we are required to notify the subscriber of the court order.
+For subscribers to our cable video service, Comcast may be required as a cable operator to disclose personally identifiable information to a third-party or governmental entity in response to a court order.
+If the court order is sought by a non-governmental entity, we are required under the Cable Act to notify the subscriber of the court order.
 If the court order is sought by a governmental entity, the Cable Act requires that the cable subscriber be afforded the opportunity to appear and contest in a court proceeding relevant to the court order any claims made in support of the court order.
 At the proceeding, the Cable Act requires the governmental entity to offer clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity and that the information sought would be material evidence in the case.

 How does Comcast protect personally identifiable information?